 6. You can lose a pound a day, easily

 But the real issue with this myth goes beyond the fact that weight loss is hard.
-Your weight fluctuates daily, and usually you don’t notice it unless you weigh yourself every day.
+Your weight fluctuates daily, and usually, you don’t notice it unless you weigh yourself every day.
 One day you might weigh a little more than the previous day, but that doesn’t mean you’re gaining weight.
-And at the same time, you can be a pound lighter tomorrow than you are today, and that doesn’t meaning you’re losing weight, either.
+And at the same time, you can be a pound lighter tomorrow than you are today, and that doesn’t mean you’re losing weight, either.

 7. It’s easy to shed water weight.

 “Just sweat it off.”
 Have you ever heard someone suggest sitting in a sauna for a few hours to shed water weight?
 It’s a common myth.
 If losing weight were that easy, then all you would have to do is sit outside in the heat for a few hours.
 A trip to the beach could help you lose five pounds, right?